Altinity/clickhouse-mysql-data-reader/README.md

     mediumtext_1 = 'a', -- MEDIUMTEXT COMMENT 'maximum length of 16,777,215 (2^24 ?
 1) characters',

     longblob_1 = 'a', -- LONGBLOB COMMENT 'maximum length of 4,294,967,295 or 4GB (2^32 ?
 1) bytes',
-    longtext_1 = 'a', -- LONGTEXT COMMENT 'maximum length of 4,294,967,295 or 4GB (2^32 ?
-1) characters',
+    longtext_1 = 'a'  -- LONGTEXT COMMENT 'maximum length of 4,294,967,295 or 4GB (2^32 ?
+1) characters'
+;

+INSERT INTO enum_datatypes SET
-    enum_1 = 'a', -- ENUM('a', 'b', 'c', 'd', 'e', 'f') COMMENT 'can have a maximum of 65,535 distinct elements',
+    enum_1 = 'a' -- ENUM('a', 'b', 'c', 'd', 'e', 'f') COMMENT 'can have a maximum of 65,535 distinct elements' ;

+INSERT INTO set_datatypes SET
-    set_1 = 'a,b,c', -- SET('a', 'b', 'c', 'd', 'e', 'f') COMMENT 'can have a maximum of 64 distinct members',
+    set_1 = 'a,b,c' -- SET('a', 'b', 'c', 'd', 'e', 'f') COMMENT 'can have a maximum of 64 distinct members',
+;

+INSERT INTO json_datatypes SET
     json_1 = '{"a":1, "b":2, "c":3}' -- JSON
 ;

-ERROR 1118 (42000): Row size too large.
-The maximum row size for the used table type, not counting BLOBs, is 65535.
-This includes storage overhead, check the manual.
-You have to change some columns to TEXT or BLOBs

-CREATE TABLE long_varchar_datatypes(
+INSERT INTO long_varchar_datatypes SET
-    varchar_2 VARCHAR(65532)
+    varchar_2 = "abc"
-)
 ;

-CREATE TABLE long_varbinary_datatypes(
-    varbinary_2 VARBINARY(65532) COMMENT 'similar to VARCHAR'
-)
+INSERT INTO long_varbinary_datatypes SET
+    varbinary_2 = "abc"
 ;

 ===========================